- Home

 - 10 autumn recipes

-Autumn is one of the best times of the year to get creative in the kitchen.
-When the days get colder and darker, there’s something incredibly comforting about cooking soups and stews, hearty pies and casseroles, and delicious desserts.
+Autumn is one of the best seasons to get creative in the kitchen.
+When the days get colder and darker, there’s something incredibly comforting about cooking soups and stews, hearty pies, casseroles, and delicious desserts.

 Many will agree that preparing a warming meal after a crisp autumn walk is the ideal way to celebrate the changing seasons.
-Plus, autumn brings a harvest of some of the most delicious ingredients, such as pumpkin, apple, pear, squash, and cranberry.
+Plus, autumn brings a harvest of some of the most delicious ingredients, including pumpkin, apples, pears, squash, and cranberries.

-So, if you’re on the hunt for cooking inspiration, look no further.
-Here are 10 recipes to try this autumn…
+So, if you’re on the hunt for cooking inspiration, here are 10 recipes to try this autumn.

 1. Sausage casserole

 A casserole might be the perfect autumn dish.
-As the weather cools, many of us start to crave warming, hearty foods, and casseroles make brilliant use of all the beautiful vegetables that come into their own at this time of year.
+As the temperature cools, many of us start craving warming, hearty foods, and casseroles make brilliant use of all the vegetables that come into their own at this time of year.

 Plus, casseroles are usually cooked in one dish, meaning there’s minimal clear-up required, and more time to spend curled up on the sofa or strolling beneath russet trees!

-Sausage casseroles are one of the most indulgent and are also full of protein.
+Sausage casseroles are one of the most indulgent and are also protein-rich.
 Why not try our warming sausage and bean casserole recipe, which is a quick and easy way to stay warm during the colder months – plus it freezes well.

-If you want to keep your casserole veggie, you could try this spicy vegan casserole from BBC Good Food.
+To keep your casserole veggie, you could try this spicy vegan one from BBC Good Food.
 It’s a great way to use up all the odds and ends you have lying around in the kitchen.

 Or, have a watch of the video below for more sausage casserole inspiration…